[Advanced Topic] Neural Network Basics

 Plan

 The plan for this mini-course is to first understand the concept of a neural net, then work towards implementing a simple one.
+Most of the time will be spent on understanding neural nets, as they are an extremely complex topic.
 We will then use a genetic algorithm to fit a neural net to noisy data.
-By the end, we will have a versetile neural net program which can improve a neural net using a genetic algorithm and backpropagation.
+By the end, we will have a versatile neural net program which can improve a neural net using a genetic algorithm.

 NetworkX Refresher